Tobacco, Vaping and Youth

 - Talk about the facts and ask questions

 - Talk about how you feel about tobacco and vaping and that you care

 - Disapprove the tobacco or vape use, not the child

 - Keep the lines of communication open

-For more information on how to talk to you kids check out: Talking with your teen about vaping: a tip sheet for parents
+For more information on how to talk with your kids check out: Talking with your teen about vaping: a tip sheet for parents

 - Vaping Fact Sheet

 - Vaping and E-cigarettes